 If You Invested $100 In This Stock 20 Years Ago, Here's How Much You Would Have Today

-Boeing (NYSE:BA) has outperformed the market over the past 20 years by 1.39% on an annualized basis.
+CVS Health (NYSE:CVS) has outperformed the market over the past 20 years by 2.93% on an annualized basis.

-Buying $100 In BA: 20 years ago, an investor could have purchased 2.62 shares of Boeing at the time with $100.
-This investment in BA would have produced an average annual return of 8.62%.
-Currently, Boeing has a market capitalization of $120.01 billion.
+Buying $100 In CVS: 20 years ago, an investor could have purchased 6.77 shares of CVS Health at the time with $100.
+This investment in CVS would have produced an average annual return of 10.21%.
+Currently, CVS Health has a market capitalization of $136.38 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.